 Janice B. Sibley, Executive Vice President

-Sibley has been with the ACC for nine years and has worked in scientific and continuing medical education for more than 30 years.
-She has published and spoken professionally on a variety of topics, including systematic instructional design, competency-based learning and continuing professional development in the health care sector.
-She holds a Master of Science degree in the biological sciences, as well as a Master of Arts degree in educational technology and instructional design from San Diego State University, where she pioneered some of the first educational software programs for desktop computer-based learning systems.
+Sibley has been with the ACC for 11 years and has worked in scientific and continuing medical education for more than 30 years.
+She has published and spoken professionally on a variety of topics including systematic instructional design, competency-based learning and continuing professional development in the healthcare sector.
+She holds a Master of Science degree in the Biological Sciences as well as a Master of Arts degree in Educational Technology and Instructional Design from San Diego State University, where she pioneered some of the first educational software programs for desktop computer-based learning systems.

 Ravee Kurian, Executive Vice President, COO and CFO